charlieschwabacher/gestalt/README.md

 Yes!
 Gestalt is cool 😀

-If you are trying to add an API to a big existing app, or if you have non-standard storage requirements, Gestalt might not be the best choice for you.
+If you are trying to add an API to a big existing app, or if you have non-standard storage requirements, Gestalt may not be the best choice for you.

 If you are starting a new Relay app from scratch, Gestalt should save you a lot of time and make your schema easier to work with.